sjmignot/dogsbody/content/posts/the-third-bank-of-the-river.md

 The mind is a maze and a forest: the neurons are composed of dendrites, they are dendritic.
 Whenever, a character is walking through a forest, I can't help but think they are walking through a mind: though, in many cases, I admit this is not likely explicitly the point.
 Every verdant hike is not a metaphysical journey.

-Though, after all my wordage, I’m not here to try and convince you that this story is about consciousness or anxiety; I don’t think it was meant to be about either.
+And, anyway, after all my wordage, I’m not here to try and convince you that this story is "about" consciousness or anxiety; I don’t think it was meant to be about either.

 What I can’t help but thinking and feeling when reading and rereading the story is this: